wagtail/rfcs/text/026-new-streamfield-and-inlinepanel-uis.md

 ![Simple InlinePanel](026-data/inlinepanel-simple.png)

-In case the inline model doesn’t inherit from `Orderable`, drag-and-drop is removed, as well as all “+” buttons except the last one:
+In case the inline model doesn’t inherit from `Orderable`, these interactions are removed:
+- drag-and-drop
+- move arrows
+- all “+” buttons except the last one.

 ![Unsortable simple InlinePanel](026-data/inlinepanel-simple-unsortable.png)